 - Example Configurations

 Choose how often your tests run automatically.
-Select from daily, weekly, monthly, or create custom scheduling patterns.
+Select from hourly, daily, weekly, or monthly scheduling patterns.

 Timezone Settings